jamielsharief/lightning/docs/console.md

 ## Testing

-Create your PHP test file and add the `ConsoleIntegrationTestTrait`
+Create your PHP test file and add the `ConsoleIntegrationTestTrait`, then create the `Command` object using the `TestConsoleIo` and call the `setupIntegrationTesting` function.

 ```php
 <?php declare(strict_types=1);